rbanffy/hercules-base/README.md

 The tag "stable" is generated from the main branch.
 The tag "latest" is from the "develop" branch.
 Other branches will generate tags named after the branch.

+## How do I build the images?

+You'll need Docker buildx and the QEMU environment set up properly (with armv6l, armv7l, arm64, ppc64le, and s390x).
+Then use `make build` to build local copies.
+Use `make help` or `make` to show a listing of targets and a description.